-The Group investment policy restricts investment to short-term money market deposits or Money Market Fund deposits and only with counterparties that have strong credit quality and a strong capacity for timely payment of short-term deposit obligations b) Interest rate risk
+The Group investment policy restricts investment to short-term money market deposits or Money Market Fund deposits and only with counterparties that have strong credit quality and a strong capacity for timely payment of short-term deposit obligations.

-The carrying value of financial assets approximates to fair value
+The carrying value of financial assets approximates to fair value.